Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

-The following is an informal version of our main theorem (see \cite[Theorem~5.2]{LVdM1} for a precise statement): \begin{theorem} Given a polarized $\mathbb U(1)$-symmetric initial data set corresponding to three (non-degenerate) small-amplitude impulsive gravitational waves propagating towards each other, there exists a weak solution to the Einstein vacuum equations corresponding to the given data up to and beyond the transversal interaction of these waves.
-In particular, in the solution, the metric is everywhere Lipschitz and is $H^2_{loc}\cap C_{loc}^{1,\th}$ for some $\th \in (0,\f 14)$ away from the three null hypersurfaces corresponding to impulsive gravitational waves. \end{theorem} \paragraph{Reduction to the study of smooth $\de$-impulsive waves.} We began the proof of Theorem~\ref{thm:intro} in part I of our series \cite{LVdM1}.
+The following is an informal version of our main theorem (see \cite[Theorem~5.2]{LVdM1} for a precise statement): \begin{theorem}[Informal main theorem for impulsive gravitational waves] Given a polarized $\mathbb U(1)$-symmetric initial data set corresponding to three (non-degenerate) small-amplitude impulsive gravitational waves propagating towards each other, there exists a weak solution to the Einstein vacuum equations corresponding to the given data up to and beyond the transversal interaction of these waves.
+In particular, in the solution, the metric is everywhere Lipschitz and is $H^2_{loc}\cap C_{loc}^{1,\th}$ for some $\th \in (0,\f 14)$ away from the three null hypersurfaces corresponding to impulsive gravitational waves. \end{theorem}

+\paragraph{The $\de$-impulsive gravitational waves.} We began the proof of Theorem~\ref{thm:intro} in part I of our series \cite{LVdM1}.
 We introduced the notion of $\de$-impulsive gravitational waves, which are smooth approximations of the impulsive gravitational waves at a length scale $\de>0$.
 In our setup, these waves are of small, $O(\ep)$, amplitude, but being $\de$-impulsive means that their second derivatives could be of pointwise size $O(\ep \de^{-1})$ in $\de$-neighborhoods around the null hypersurfaces on which the singularity propagates.
 They can be viewed as more realistic solutions to \eqref{EE} which are ``quantitatively impulsive'' but without an actual singularity.
-For this reason, the study of $\de$-impulsive waves is a problem of independent interest that we will also address: we give below an informal version of our result on $\de$-impulsive waves (see \cite[Theorem~5.6]{LVdM1} for a precise statement). \begin{theorem} Given a polarized $\mathbb U(1)$-symmetric initial data set corresponding to three small-amplitude $\de$-impulsive gravitational waves propagating towards each other, there exists a smooth solution to the Einstein vacuum equations corresponding to the given data up to and beyond the transversal interaction of these waves.
+For this reason, the study of $\de$-impulsive waves is a problem of independent interest that we will also address: we give below an informal version of our result on $\de$-impulsive waves (see \cite[Theorem~5.6]{LVdM1} for a precise statement). \begin{theorem}[Informal main theorem for $\de$-impulsive gravitational waves] Given a polarized $\mathbb U(1)$-symmetric initial data set corresponding to three small-amplitude $\de$-impulsive gravitational waves propagating towards each other, there exists a smooth solution to the Einstein vacuum equations corresponding to the given data up to and beyond the transversal interaction of these waves.